-

 The Mediation Process and When You Should (or Should Not) Choose Mediation

-As an attorney that has been practicing Matrimonial and Family Law for over ten years, I’ll admit that I was not a big fan of Mediation until recently.
-I have always been a big proponent of settling cases out of … Continue reading
+As an attorney that has been practicing Matrimonial and Family Law for over ten years, I

 Proposed Amendments to Take Guesswork Out of Maintenance Awards